-Systems suppliers Interestingly, returning to the issue of the differences between modules and systems, the OEM reported that, while it is currently studying how to improve the interaction between system suppliers and module suppliers, at present a system decision has priority over a module decision (i.e. a system will be specified first (such as the car's wiring system), and if components of that system cross the boundary of a module, then the module supplier must integrate the system supplier's component (such as a wiring harness), rather than his own choice.
+Systems suppliers Interestingly, returning to the issue of the differences between modules have priority and systems, the OEM reported that, while it is currently studying how to improve the interaction between system suppliers and module suppliers, at present a system decision has priority over a module decision (i.e. a system will be specified first (such as the car's wiring system), and if components of that system cross the boundary of a module, then the module supplier must integrate the system supplier's component (such as a wiring harness), rather than his own choice.

+Increasingly,

+suppliers are

-Increasingly, suppliers are proving to be the source of competitive technology through integration and scale
+proving to be the

+source of

+technology -The Off

+competi

+supplier

+supplier

+that the

+integrate

+competitivesource of

+technology -

+through

+integration and

+scaleThe Off

+competi

+supplier

+make of

+cost and

+may not

+scale